Acts as a role model of professionalism in a Catholic environment.

 Physical: Primary functions require sufficient physical ability and mobility to work in a classroom setting; to stand or sit for prolonged periods of time; to occasionally stoop, bend, kneel, crouch, reach, and twist; to lift, carry, push, and/or pull light to moderate amounts of weight; to operate office equipment requiring repetitive hand movement and fine coordination including use of a computer keyboard; and to verbally communicate to exchange information.

 Vision: See in the normal visual range with or without correction.

 Hearing: Hear in the normal audio range with or without correction.

-This is an hourly non-exempt position.
-Please send a cover letter, resume, and college transcripts to the Director of Human Resources, Melissa Vergara at firstname.lastname@example.org.
+This is a full-time exempt position.
+Full medical benefits and pension plan included.
+The salary range starting at $52,000 to $79,000 is commensurate with education and years of experience.
+Please send a cover letter, resume, and references to our Director of Human Resources, Melissa Vergara at email@example.com.